onatkaya/detoxplain/README.md

 ![Detoxplain](images/detoxplain_logo.PNG "Our Logo")

 ## Description 🤖
 This project provides a text assistant tool that aims to detect toxicity in text, give explanation as to why it is toxic, and detoxify it to suggest an alternative to the user.

-Thus, a safe social media environment is achieved.
+This objective is mainly achieved by conducting a sophisticated NLP-pipeline: By integrating various BERT models (DistilBERT, RoBERTa) with a LLM (gpt-4o-mini) and a explainable AI model (LIME).

 ## Visuals 👁